 The circle represents the time we are discussing in this section

-*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples became powerful under the protection of JoKo (former Emperor).
+*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhistic temples became powerful under the protection of JoKo (retired Emperor).
 Those temples had a large number of Sohei (low-level monks who also acted as soldiers) under them.
-In the case when power struggles between the temples occurred, Sohei went to fight as a soldier in the battlefields.
+When the power struggles between the temples occurred, Sohei fought as a soldier in the battlefields.
 Nanto Sohei were monk soldiers of Kofuku-Ji temple (興福寺).
 Several large temples like Todai-Ji (東大寺) temple and other temples controlled the Yamato area.

-Hamon (Tempered line)——-Narrow tempered line.
-Nie base (沸).
-Chu-suguha-hotsure (frayed medium straight 中直刃ほつれ), Ko-choji-midare (small clove-like pattern and irregular mixture 子丁子乱), Ko-midare ( fine irregular子乱), Ko-gunome-komidare (small irregular continuous half circle 小五の目小乱).
-The main characteristic of Yamato school sword is Masame (straight grain), therefore, the tempered line often shows double straight line called Nijyu-ha, Hakikake (brushed sand) and Uchinoke (Crescent-shape line).
+Hamon (Tempered line) ——-Narrow tempered line.
+Mainly Nie (沸).
+Chu-Suguha-Hotsure (medium straight with frayed look中直刃ほつれ), Ko-Choji-Midare (small clove-like pattern and irregular mixture 小丁子乱), Ko-Midare ( fine irregular小乱), Ko-gunome-komidare (small irregular continuous half circle 小五の目小乱).
+The main characteristic of Yamato school is Masame (straight grain), therefore, the tempered line often shows double straight line called Nijyu-ha, Hakikake (brushed sand) and Uchinoke (Crescent-shape line).
+See the illustration below.

 Jihada or Jitetsu (the area between shinogi and hamon )——Mostly Masame hada (straight grain pattern 柾目肌).
 Fine ji-nie, Chikei, and Yubashiri shows (refer 15 Late Kamakura Period).

-Nakago (Hilt)——————Often shows the finishing file design as shown below which is called Higaki yasuri (檜垣)
+Nakago (Hilt)——————Often shows the finishing file pattern as shown below.
+This is called Higaki Yasuri (檜垣).

 Names of the Yamato School Sword-smiths